Our Curriculum Intent and Values

 - Upper KS 2 pupils will visit London to support their awareness of cultural heritage on a national level.

 - Each year group cohort will undertake a fundraising project which links them to a contrasting community locally or nationally or to a part of their own community.
+For example, Year 4, as part of their study of 'Water' rasied funds to twin our school toilets with a toilet in Nigeria.

 - We will take our learning outdoors and plan opportunities for pupils to learn outdoors in all areas of the curriculum.